keeplearning-again/MedViT-UNETR/README.md

 # MedViT-UNETR: Hybrid Vision Transformer for 3D Medical Image Segmentation

 ## Introduction
-***MedViT-UNETR*** is a novel deep learning framework designed to harness the power of Vision Transformers (ViT) adapter and UNETR for accurate and efficient 3D medical image segmentation.
+***MedViT-UNETR*** is a novel deep learning framework designed to harness the power of Vision Transformers (ViT) and UNETR for accurate and efficient 3D medical image segmentation.
 By combining the strengths of both models, ***MedViT-UNETR*** is capable of capturing global contextual information and fine-grained details essential for segmenting complex anatomical structures in medical images.

 ## Structure Description
 ViT-UNETR is structured as a hybrid model that utilizes the following components: